-The FOX TV series, House accurately portrays an opiate (Vicodin)-addicted physician, Gregory House, MD.
-Though a fictional character, Dr. House is a perfect depiction of the menace of opiate addiction which affects not only the general population, but also the modern-day medical practitioners.
+The FOX TV series, “House” accurately portrays an opiate (Vicodin)-addicted physician, Gregory House, MD.
+Though a fictional character, Dr. House is a perfect depiction of the menace of opioid addiction which affects not only the general population but also the modern-day medical practitioners.

 Medically useful opioids are used in pain management.
 Their strong analgesic properties make them ideal in treating severe pain.
 Nonetheless, recreational use of these drugs is common and is considered as abuse.
 The use of opiate substances is highly addictive.
 Often the recreational use and abuse of the medically prescribed opioids leads to use of hard opiates such as heroin.